grain-lang/grain/stdlib/option.md

 expect : (String, Option<a>) -> a
 ```

-Extracts the value inside a `Some` option, otherwise throw an
+Extracts the value inside a `Some` option, otherwise throws an
 exception containing the message provided.

 Parameters: